 I believe in imagery that uses the power of its materials and its immediacy to give form, beauty, and illumination to our relationship to the earth.
 I paint palladium emulsion on Japanese gampi paper, handmade from the fibers of a wild plant.
 This paper has the quality of silk.

 The darks of palladium, a metal 35 times more rare than gold, reflect light.
-Brushing the palladium on translucent, hand-made, plant based paper gives the effect and sensuality of skin.
-Because I use the sun for exposure, these unique art works have a naturally occurring spontaneity.
-Using watercolor to enhance some of my unique works adds vitality.
+Palladium produces tonal distinctions of extreme subtlety.
+Brushing the palladium on translucent, hand-made, plant based paper and using the sun for exposure gives spontaneity to each unique work.
+Painting with Kremer pearl luster watercolor, which refracts light, heightens the drama.